All Summer Long (John Cale song)

-"All Summer Long" is a song by Welsh musician and composer John Cale.
+"All Summer Long" is a song by the Welsh musician and composer John Cale.
 It was released as a digital single in August 2013, while on the B-side was the song "Sandman (Flying Dutchman)" from Cale's album Shifty Adventures in Nookie Wood from the previous year.
 "All Summer Long" was released only on this single, but not on any studio album.
 It was recorded during the recording sessions for Shifty Adventures in Nookie Wood.

 The song was created when Cale was in his New York flat, remembering the summer weather in California.